 Depending on what you view as an official country…to date he has toured (still tours) more than 50!
 The Tour Locations page has the list – see here.

-2025 saw him touring the US more than he ever has before and 2026 sees him, once again, escaping the UK winter to go to Aus & NZ (87+ shows, so far, with more being added to keep up with demand).
+2025 saw him touring the US more than he ever has before and 2026 saw him, once again, escaping the UK winter to go to Aus & NZ (290,000 tickets sold – see tour wrap up details, here).

-In between all of those long-haul flights and the sitting around in airports he will be back and forth to Europe.
+In between all of those long-haul flights and the sitting around in airports he will be back and forth to Europe (2026).

 For tickets see the Tickets! link above – or go to JimmyCarr.com and use the dropdown list to choose your part of the world.